LiuHanzhang/sponge/writeups/lab0.md

 Lab 0 Writeup
 =============

-My name: [your name here]
+My name: Hanzhang Liu

 My SUNet ID: [your sunetid here]

 I collaborated with: [list sunetids here]

-This lab took me about [n] hours to do.
+This lab took me about 5 hours to do.
 I [did/did not] attend the lab session.
+NOTE: I have originally written this lab in 2020 fall version.
+      I've decided to refactor my code on 2021 version.

 My secret code from section 2.1 was: [code here]